The fuzzy 4-hyperboloid $H^4_n$ and higher-spin in Yang-Mills matrix models: Conclusion and outlook

 Considering $H_n^4$ as a starting point towards the fuzzy space-time $\cM_n^{3,1}$, these issues are however less important.
 Since $\cM_n^{3,1}$ is obtained from $H_n^4$ by a projection, the fuzzy algebra of functions for $\cM^{3,1}_n$ coincides with $\End(\cH_n)$, and our results provide a useful set of tools.
 As first steps, we briefly discuss the geometry and the organization of higher-spin modes of $\cM^{3,1}_n$, and establish a relation between tangential fluctuation on $H_n^4$ and $\cM^{3,1}_n$ in section \ref{sec:projection-Lorentzian}. \paragraph{Discussion and outlook.} From a physics point of view, the results may seem a bit disappointing in the sense that the spin 2 modes do not lead to a propagating graviton at the classical level.
 However gravity could be restored in the quantum case, where induced gravity terms arise.
 The most encouraging result is that the tangential fluctuations are stable and do not lead to ghost-like modes.
 This is an improvement over GR where the off-shell conformal modes have the wrong sign, and arguably also over quadratic gravity where ghost-like modes arise at least superficially, cf.\ \cite{Salvio:2018crh,Alvarez-Gaume:2015rwa}.
 On the other hand, the radial modes are unstable here, which however could be cured by a radial constraint.

 There are several issues which deserve to be studied further.
 For example, the Poisson calculus developed here should be extended to the fully non-commutative case.
 Likewise, the relation of the present higher-spin gauge theory with Vasiliev theory should be clarified.
-In view of the $H^4$ geometry, it is natural to contemplate possible applications of holography.
-Some of the structural statements in sections \ref{sec:wavefunct-spin-modes-H} and \ref{sec:wavefunct-semiclassical-H} would deserve a more rigorous treatment.
+Some of the structural statemens in sections \ref{sec:wavefunct-spin-modes-H} and \ref{sec:wavefunct-semiclassical-H} would deserve a more rigorous treatment.
 Furthermore, the 1-loop computation in \cite{Steinacker:2016vgf} could easily be adapted, since $H^4$ is locally very similar to $S^4$.
 This would allow to make more specific statements about the induced gravity terms, although to obtain the Einstein-Hilbert term may require a more refined approach.
 Finally, the minimal case $n=0$ is very remarkable and special, because it does not correspond to a quantized symplectic space.

 The main physics motivation for the present work is the close relation to the cosmological FLRW-type solutions $\cM^{3,1}$ of \cite{Steinacker:2017bhb}, which are obtained from a projection of $H^4_n$.
 The fluctuation analysis on $\cM^{3,1}$ can largely proceed along the same lines, with some important differences.
 In particular, the radial modes will disappear while the signature becomes Lorentzian.
 Furthermore, field redefinitions such as \eqref{graviton-a4-explicit}, which are responsible for the non-propagating nature of the graviton on $H^4$, should no longer cancel the propagator.
 Therefore $\cM^{3,1}_n$ is a very promising candidate for a quantum space-time with interesting gravitational physics in the framework of matrix models.
 However, we postpone a detailed analysis of $\cM^{3,1}$ to future work. \paragraph{Acknowledgments.} We would like to thank Stefan Fredenhagen, Bent Orsted, Peter Presnajder, Sanjaye Ramgoolam, Jan Rosseel, and Genkai Zhang for useful discussions and communications.
 This work was supported by the Austrian Science Fund (FWF) grant P28590, and by the Action MP1405 QSPACE from the European Cooperation in Science and Technology (COST).